system76/docs/content/battery.md

 ## Useful Commands

+This command will show the information that your computer can read about the battery:

 ```bash
 upower -d
 ```

-This will show the information that your computer can read about the battery.
 The output from `upower -d` is also included when generating log files in Settings -> Support -> Create Log Files:

 ![Create Log Files](/images/battery/create-logs.png)

+If the battery life indicator is inaccurate, this will remove the stored statistics:

 ```bash
 sudo rm /var/lib/upower/*
 ```

-If the battery life indicator is inaccurate, this will remove the stored statistics.
-After a few charge/discharge cycles the indicator should be more accurate.
+After a few charge/discharge cycles, the indicator should be more accurate.